DEFRA/defra-map/docs/api.md

 ### `backgroundColor` (**string[[Color](./api/color.md)]**)

-The fill colour of the map container, defaults to `transparent`.
-You can specify a single colour that applys to all map styles or a different colour for each map style.
+The fill colour of the map container.
+You can specify a single colour that applies to all map styles or a different colour for each map style.
+Defaults to `transparent`

 ```js
 // Example: Biege for the default style and black for the dark style